SuperDARNCanada/borealis/docs/source/bfiq-v04.rst

 =========
-bfiq v0.5
+bfiq v0.4
 =========

-This is the most up to date version of this file format produced by Borealis version 0.5, the current version.

-For data files from previous Borealis software versions, see `here <https://borealis.readthedocs.io/en/latest/borealis_data.html#previous-versions>`_.

-The pydarn format class for this format is BorealisBfiq found in the `borealis_formats <https://github.com/SuperDARN/pydarn/blob/master/pydarn/io/borealis/borealis_formats.py>`_.
+The pydarn format class for this format is BorealisBfiqv0_4 found in the `borealis_formats <https://github.com/SuperDARN/pydarn/blob/master/pydarn/io/borealis/borealis_formats.py>`_.

+Borealis software version 0.4 is out of date, see the current format of the bfiq files `here <https://borealis.readthedocs.io/en/latest/borealis_data.html#borealis-current-version>`_.

 The bfiq format is intended to hold beamformed i and q data for the main and interferometer arrays.
 The data is not averaged.